-Starting January 1st of 2020, Foreign Direct Investment (FDI) in China will be under a new regulation system.
+Starting January 1st of 2020, China Foreign Investment law (FDI) in China will be under a new regulation system.
 These new regulations largely simplify the process for foreign companies to invest in the Chinese market.
 Since China’s opening-up in 1979, the regulations governing the process for foreign companies to do business in the mainland have been constantly evolving.
 These new rules come during ongoing trade disputes with the United States and are encouraging more investment in China by making the rules fairer.
 It is valuable to understand how new foreign investment laws impact your company.

 How to Adapt to the New Regulations